emilrueh/df_collect/README.md

 The scraped data is returned as a nested dictionary, where the outer dictionary keys are the keywords and the inner dictionary keys are the event URLs.

-After scraping the data, the script will upload the data to Airtable using the csv_to_airtable function.
+After scraping the data the script will summarize the long description via the OpenAI API and then upload the data to Airtable using the csv_to_airtable function.
 You must provide your own Airtable API key and URL for this to work.